 In addition, regulators should consider other sources of VOC emissions as well as Nitrogen Oxides (NOx) reductions, especially since NOx emission reductions may result in greater ozone reductions than VOC emission reductions.

 Packaging, Plastics, Recycling

 Increasingly, the fate of plastic materials is coming under scrutiny by government, environmental organizations, and academic researchers around the world.
 This is due in large part to the widespread and highly visible problem of how to manage the large volume of discarded plastic containers and packaging products that end up in the waste stream.

-These highly visible discarded materials in the environment are known as “macroplastic” wastes.
-Policymakers around the globe are struggling to develop and apply waste management principles, specifically stimulating efforts to “reduce, re-use and recycle” to these materials when the market for these post-consumer materials either does not exist or is not robust enough to handle the volume of the waste stream.
+These highly visible discarded materials in the environment are known as “macroplastic” waste.
+Policymakers around the globe are struggling to apply waste management principles such as “reduce, re-use and recycle” to these materials when the market for these post-consumer materials either does not exist or is not robust enough to handle the volume of the waste stream.
 Consequently, meaningful waste management discussions by diverse stakeholders are emerging.
 “The circular economy” and “extended producer responsibility (EPR)” are dominant agenda items in those discussions.
-Given the widespread and visible nature of this waste problem, these efforts are welcome, and all parties are hopeful that a comprehensive, sustainable solution can be established.

 In general, paint is a resinous product intended to provide a continuous protective or decorative film to a substrate, imparting desirable properties that last for a long time.
-Extensive efforts are made to ensure economical transfer efficiency and to minimize loss of paint product to the environment during application and subsequent clean-up of application equipment (i.e. brushes and rollers that could emit excess paint as primary microplastics).
+Extensive efforts are made to ensure economical transfer efficiency and to minimize loss of paint product to the environment during application and subsequent clean-up of application equipment (i.e., brushes and rollers that could emit excess paint as primary microplastics).